zeropoolnetwork/sharded-storage-docs/article/main.md

 The nodes holding replicas of a file may go offline at any moment.
 When this happens, the network redistributes the replicas to more nodes to ensure the needed level of redundancy.
-An adversary who controls large portion of the network could use this mechanism to try to collect all replicas of a given file.
+An adversary who controls a large portion of the network could use this mechanism to try to collect all replicas of a given file.

    The network mitigates this by periodically randomly shuffling nodes between the pools of different files.
-   Informally speaking, this ensures that the fraction of adversary's nodes in each pool stays close to the fraction of its nodes in the whole network.
+   Informally speaking, this ensures that the fraction of the adversary's nodes in each pool stays close to the fraction of its nodes in the whole network.

-In the following sections we propose our solution to this problem with better security and performance than replication.
+In the following sections, we propose our solution to this problem with better security and performance than replication.
-Additionally, our solution is natively zkSNARK-friendly, as its polynomial computations can be effeciently done in a zkSNARK.
+Additionally, our solution is natively zkSNARK-friendly, as its polynomial computations can be efficiently done in a zkSNARK.
 That means that we can include proofs of data availability in proofs of rollup state transitions with little overhead.
 It will allow us to upgrade validiums to rollups with close to zero cost of data storage.

 Our solution implements data redistribution similarly to the above to account for nodes going offline.
-We additionally periodically shuffle the nodes between the pools to make sure that malicious nodes are distributed evenly between the pools, and that adversary can not monotonously increase the presence of malicious nodes in a given pool
+We additionally periodically shuffle the nodes between the pools to make sure that malicious nodes are distributed evenly between the pools, and that the adversary can not monotonously increase the presence of malicious nodes in a given pool
     due to honest nodes of that pool going offline over time.

 ### Use Cases

-Our proposed solution can be seen a very big decentralized HDD with large (megabytes) sectors.
+Our proposed solution can be seen as a very big decentralized HDD with large (megabytes) sectors.
 As bare metal HDDs,
   it provides CRUD operations on sectors, which is directly inefficient for many cases like small files or databases.